This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 イラン遊牧民の伝統的な住居

-Tribal rugs are carpets made by nomadic or small tribal communities.
-Each tribe has its own weaving style and traditions.
-These carpets are deeply rooted in their culture and natural environment and show tribal characteristics in their designs, colors and motifs.
+Tribal rugs are rugs made by nomadic peoples and small tribal communities.
+Each tribe has its own unique weaving style and traditions.
+These rugs are deeply rooted in their respective cultures and natural environments, with designs, colors, and motifs reflecting tribal characteristics.

 Bakhtiari

-Bakhtiari carpets are characterised by their colourful and intricate designs.
-They are mainly produced in the Zagros Mountains region of south-west Iran and often feature geometric and animal motifs.
-Weavers use wool to create tightly knotted carpets that last.
-They also have a high pile, which provides a luxurious feel when walking on them.
+Bakhtiari rugs are characterized by their vibrant colors and intricate designs.
+They are primarily made in the Zagros Mountains region of southwestern Iran, often featuring geometric patterns and animal motifs.
+Weavers create tightly knotted rugs using wool, resulting in durable rugs.
+The high pile also provides a luxurious feel underfoot.

-Baluchi carpets are small and feature dark colours such as navy blue and crimson with accents of white and orange.
-Geometric patterns, the tree of life and camel motifs are common.
-These carpets are popular and the production process often involves the whole family.
+Baloch rugs are small and feature dark colors such as deep blue and crimson, accented with white or orange.
+Geometric patterns and motifs like the tree of life and camels are commonly used.
+These rugs are popular, and the entire family often participates in the production process.

 Qashqai

-Qashqai carpets are known for their vibrant, deep colors and bold designs.
-These carpets are durable and soft to the touch.
-The Qashqai tribe are nomadic people from southwestern Iran, and their designs are rooted in their lives and the natural environment.
+Qashqai rugs are known for their vibrant, rich colors and bold designs.
+These rugs are durable and have a soft texture.
+The Qashqai tribe consists of nomads in southwestern Iran, and their designs are rooted in their lifestyle and natural environment.

 Turkmen